jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 ![CMC on-premises network diagram](images/on-premises.png)

-For testing the on-premises server can be accessed with the following username and password:
+For testing the on-premises server (not the SQL Server!) can be accessed with the following username and password:

     - HackerAdmin
     - demo!pass123